Alexander Colquhoun-Stirling-Murray-Dunlop: At the Disruption

 On 7 March 1843 the Claim of Rights was finally brought before the House of Commons by Foxe Maule in the British Parliament.
 Maule's motion for a Committee of Inquiry was lost upon a division, by 211 votes to 76.

 Of 36 Scottish members present, 25 voted with Maule.
 Following this the General Assembly met on 18 May 1843, within a large hall at Canonmills, Edinburgh.
 The Moderator, David Welsh, prayed, made some comments and then read a Protest which was again largely written by Dunlop.
-As soon as it was read Welsh handed the paper to the clerk, quitted the chair, and walked away.
+As soon as it was read Welsh handed the paper to the clerk, quit the chair, and walked away.
 In all 193 members moved off, of whom about 123 were ministers and about 70 elders.
 All, including Dunlop, withdrew slowly and regularly amidst perfect silence till that side of the house was left nearly empty.
 They were joined outside by a large body of adherents, among whom were about 300 clergymen.
 They walked through the streets to Tanfield Hall where a Free Church Assembly had been organised.
 Following this Free Church Assembly another two legal documents the Act of Separation and Deed of Demission, were signed and registered in the books of Council and Session, on 8 June 1843.